Hawaii Volcanoes National Park is the must visit attraction on the Big Island to see

 Why visit Hawaii Volcanoes National Park now you ask – an active volcano eruption, fantastic hiking and gorgeous landscape will inspire you below to have this one of kind experience on the BIg Island now.

-Time to visit Hawaii Volcanoes National Park and see the live lava action at Kilauea Crater
+Best time to visit Hawaii Volcanoes National Park and see the live lava action at Kilauea Crater

 Check out this new video I just uploaded sharing the live volcanic action around Kilauea crater and the caldera at Halemaumau.
 The Hawaii Volcanoes National Park is a fantastic place to visit now and see the lava and plumes from the center of the crater.